Ciptik/crusader-automarket/README.md

 3. **Set Sale Threshold:**
    - The `sale >` field defines the threshold above which the product will be sold.
 If the stock quantity is greater than this value, the product will be sold.
+   - You can increase or decrease this value using the + and - buttons.
+You can also hold down these buttons to continuously and rapidly adjust the value.

 4. **Set Buy Threshold:**
    - The `buy <` field defines the threshold below which the product will be purchased.
 If the stock quantity is less than this value, the product will be purchased.
+   - You can increase or decrease this value using the + and - buttons.
+You can also hold down these buttons to continuously and rapidly adjust the value.

 5. **Default Settings:**
    - By default, all products have a `sale` threshold of 500 and an empty `buy` threshold.